tplr-ai/templar/docs/r2_dataset.md

 # System Requirements

-You will need to make sure you have the bandwidth.
-17.1 TB of data (as of 1/31/2025) will be transferred through your machine but NOT be store locally.
-The higher the internet speed and more workers/cores you can throw into the process the fast the dataset will be finished.
-Consider that this process will take 12 or more hours so use screen/tmux accordingly.
-Re-run download command for process to verify files and pick up where it left off.
+You will need to make sure you have adequate bandwidth.
+17.1 TB of data (as of 1/31/2025) will be transferred through your machine but NOT be stored locally.
+The higher the internet speed and more workers/cores you can throw into the process, the faster the dataset will be finished.
+Consider that this process will take 12 or more hours, so use screen/tmux accordingly.
+Re-run the transfer command for the process to verify the files and pick up where it left off.

 ## Recommend workhorse:

 Network: 1gbps+
 Local Storage: 100gb
-RAM: 4 gb+ (process not memory intensive)
+RAM: 4 GB+ (this process is not memory intensive)
-Cores: 8+ estimated download time: 12–18 hrs
+Cores: 8+
+Estimated Download Time: 12–18 hours

 ## Instructions

 ### r2 bucket dataset population

 ```bash
 # clone repo
 git clone https://github.com/distributedstatemachine/HuggingFaceModelDownloader